Tuizi/tuizi.github.io/dailyperf/tests/icon_border/test.md

 There's only a little performance difference between the two options.
 Border is faster than icon by 20ms in average.
 Following the [RAIL performance model](https://developers.google.com/web/tools/profile-performance/evaluate-performance/rail#animation-render-frames-every-16ms) we have a budget of 16 ms for animation.
-In our case, dynamically generate these events during an animation or a user input (e.g. scroll) would already use up our all the budget for a fluid animation (16ms).
+In our case, dynamically generate these events during an animation or a user input (e.g. scroll) would already use up all our budget for a fluid animation (16ms).

 # The test